inside.ewu.edu

 Undergraduate Program

-The Social Studies program is housed in the History, Anthropology, Modern Languages & Literature Department and supported by the following departments: Anthropology, Economics, Geosciences, Political Science, and others.
+The Social Studies Education program is housed in the History, Anthropology, Modern Languages & Literature Department and supported by the following departments: Economics, Geosciences, Political Science, and others.
 Students interested in pursuing an in-depth study of the social sciences or Social Studies Education should consult with the Social Studies Director to develop an individual program of study.
-The program offers two majors (Social Studies Secondary and Social Studies Elementary) and one minor (History Secondary).
+The program offers a major in Social Studies Education and a minor in History Education.

-The Social Studies program at Eastern Washington University assists students seeking a Bachelor of Arts in Education (BAE) with a Social Studies Major Endorsement as well as a History Minor Endorsement.
-This program provides a broad-based preparation for teachers of the Social Studies and History in grades 5th–12th.
+The Social Studies Education program at Eastern Washington University assists students seeking a bachelors degree with a Teaching Certificate in Social Studies Secondary Education or a History Minor Endorsement.
+This program provides a broad-based preparation for teachers of Social Studies and History in grades 5–12.

 Distribution List of Acceptable Upper Division Social Science Requirement Courses: